John-Akech/John-Akech/README.md

 ## 🌟 About Me

-💡 **AI & Data Science Enthusiast | Python, Data Science & Predictive Modeling | Tech for Social Good**
+💡 **AI & Data Science Enthusiast | Python, Machine Learning & Predictive Modeling | Tech for Social Good**

-I am a **Software Engineering student at the African Leadership University**, focused on **Machine Learning and Data Science**.
+I am a **Software Engineering student at the African Leadership University**, passionate about **building practical AI solutions** that empower vulnerable communities.
-Through **Python, data analysis, and predictive modeling**, I am building practical skills by combining **coursework with hands-on projects**, always exploring how technology can solve **real-world problems**.
+I combine **Python, data analysis, and predictive modeling** with **hands-on projects**, exploring how technology can solve **real-world problems** in healthcare, climate, and social development.

 🌍 **My Journey Before Tech**
-Before studying software engineering, I worked with organizations including the **Lutheran World Federation, Plan International, UNHCR, and the Office of the Prime Minister of Uganda**.
-My work supported **public health, early childhood education, financial literacy, and access to essential services** for displaced and vulnerable communities.
+Before formally studying software engineering, I worked with **Lutheran World Federation, Plan International, UNHCR, and the Office of the Prime Minister of Uganda**, supporting public health, early childhood education, financial literacy, and access to essential services.
+These experiences shaped my belief that **technology must be grounded in empathy and human-centered problem-solving**.

 🔥 **Why I Do What I Do**
-I have seen firsthand how **conflict, displacement, and climate change** devastate communities.
+I have witnessed how **conflict, displacement, and climate change** devastate communities.
 Floods destroy homes and crops, trigger disease outbreaks, and leave families without options.
-These experiences taught me that **real solutions must combine empathy, leadership, and practical problem-solving**.
-This is why I now build **AI solutions with social impact**, from flood early-warning systems to data-driven decision tools.

-✨ I believe **technology is most powerful when it empowers the most vulnerable** — and that is the guiding principle of my journey.
+My goal is to **design AI systems that save lives, reduce risk, and provide actionable insights**, from flood early-warning systems to predictive analytics tools.

 📫 Reach me at `johnakec12@gmail.com` | 📞 +250 792 403 049